rieckpil/progmot/content/post/writing-a-book-remotely.md

 You can scale the tools and costs with your eBook's success.

-For our landing page, we purchased a bootstrap HTML theme for some bucks and adjusted it to our needs.
-During the inception phase of the project and while the eBook was not at 100%, we primarily used the landing page to attract potential readers.
+We purchased a Bootstrap-based HTML theme for our landing page for some bucks and adjusted it to our needs.
+During the project's inception phase, and while the eBook was not at 100%, we primarily used the landing page to attract potential readers.
 Our landing page had (and still has) a newsletter subscription form to keep potential readers around.

 We started with the free plan of ConvertKit and recently migrated to MailLite.
 The MailerLite pricing and plan structure was better for our needs.

 Some other tools/services that we used:
-- Grammarly for basic proofreading typos
+- Grammarly for fundamental proofreading and typos
 - Writing the eBook in their editor of choice.
 I personally used IntelliJ IDEA most of the time.
-I tweaked the editor setting to wrap the lines so that I can write more naturally without having to horizontally scroll endlessly or buy a curved monitor.
+I tweaked the editor settings to wrap the lines so that I can write more naturally without having to scroll endlessly horizontally or buy a curved monitor.
-- Fiverr for designing creatives, the logo and the eBook cover
+- Fiverr for designing creatives, the logo, and the eBook cover
 - GitHub for collaboration and review
 - Google Sheet to keep track of our costs
 - Slack for internal and external (with the community) communication